rubik/radon/README.rst

     $ pip install radon

-If you want to configure Radon from `pyproject.toml` and you run Python <3.11, you'll need the extra `toml` dependency:
+If you want to configure Radon from `pyproject.toml` and you run Python <3.11, you will need to install the extra `toml` dependency:

 .. code-block:: sh